 Initially, the ESI was conceived as a library-classroom collaboration, which remained the case, even as the scope expanded substantially.
 Students in an American Studies seminar conducted initial interviews with Southern’s colleagues, as well as her academic progeny, and they undertook preliminary curation of the exhibit.
 Since then, a dedicated cluster of Harvard students, faculty, and staff has been steadily involved.
 Visit our “About” page for more about the ESI’s genesis and its funders.

-Gratitude to all involved in the Eileen Southern Initiative comes from its co-directors
+Gratitude to all involved in the Eileen Southern Initiative comes from its project manager and co-directors

 Christina Linklater Keeper of the Isham Memorial Library, Eda Kuhn Loeb Music Library